awslabs/kubeflow-manifests/website/content/en/docs/amazon-sagemaker-integration/sagemaker-components-for-kubeflow-pipelines.md

 ### Configuration for SageMaker Components V1

-If you are also using the SageMaker components version 1.
-Grant SageMaker access to the service account used by kubeflow pipeline pods.
-Otherwise you can skip this section.
+To use SageMaker Components version 1, grant SageMaker access to the service account used by Kubeflow pipeline pods.
+We recommend completing these steps to avoid configuration in future but you can skip this section if you do not intend to use version 1 of the components

 Set the environment variable value for PROFILE_NAMESPACE(e.g. kubeflow-user-example-com) according to your profile and SERVICE_ACCOUNT name according to your installation: